Mentors - Contributors

 Michael L. Carter, M.D. - CMO

 Dr. Carter is one of the top functional medicine doctors in America.
 He started his medical career as an anesthesiologist, then went into aesthetic medicine, and over the past decade has completely committed to learning and practicing functional medicine.
-He is both Institute for Functional Medicine and American Academy of Anti-Aging Medicine certified.
+He is a member of both the Institute for Functional Medicine and the American Academy of Anti-Aging, and he also completed a stem cell fellowship through the American Academy of Anti-Aging.
 In addition he is Bredesen and Trempe trained at delivering best emerging medical practices to preventing and reversing Alzheimer's.

 Dr Carter has extended his learning in the following areas: stem cells; peptide therapy; energy medicine; hormones; Lyme disease; other occult infections including Chlamydia pneumoniae and their vascular consequences; autoimmune conditions; chronic pain, wound healing; mood disorders; eye diseases; and neurodegeneration.